sourcenetwork/defradb/README.md

 ### Collection subscription example

 It is possible to subscribe to updates on a given collection by using its ID as the pubsub topic.
-The ID of a collection is found as the field `schemaVersionID` in one of its documents.
+The ID of a collection is found as the field `collectionID` in one of its documents.
 Here we use the collection ID of the `User` type we created above.
 After setting up 2 nodes as shown in the [Pubsub example](#pubsub-example) section, we can subscribe to collections updates on *nodeA* from *nodeB* by using the `rpc p2pcollection` command:

 ```shell
 defradb client rpc p2pcollection add --url localhost:9182 bafkreibpnvkvjqvg4skzlijka5xe63zeu74ivcjwd76q7yi65jdhwqhske